Counselling Program Outline

 Families who Qualify

-We are happy to offer our services to those who fit within our demographic (see above), have a barrier to accessing supports (unemployment, reduced employment, low-income, homelessness etc.), and who are within the perinatal period (the period of time surrounding the birth of a child – trying to conceive, pregnant, birth loss, child removal and postpartum up to two years following the birth of an infant).
+If you have a barrier to accessing supports (unemployment, reduced employment, low-income, homelessness etc.), and are within the perinatal period (the period of time surrounding the birth of a child – trying to conceive, pregnant, birth loss, child removal and postpartum up to two years following the birth of an infant).

-If you are uncertain whether or not you qualify, or you would like to clarify questions that you have about the program please contact us.
-Otherwise please refer to the income map below to see what income position currently fits you best.
+If you are uncertain whether or not you qualify, or you would like to clarify questions that you have about the program please contact us at firstname.lastname@example.org.

 A big thank you to the Victoria Foundation for selecting us as a recipient of their Community Recovery Program grant!
 This Grant will help us launch our Birthing Families Counselling program, coming soon.
 We appreciate the support of Victoria Foundation towards our initiative to build resilient, healthy families in our communities”